bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-91.rst

 engine URL has changed (from :code:`http://localhost:8080/ivy/`) to :code:`http://localhost:8080/`.

-If you have a :ref:`front-end-server` configured, you have to manually define the ``WebServer.IvyContextName`` with the old value ``ivy``.
+If you have a :ref:`Reverse Proxy <reverse-proxy>` configured, you have to manually define the ``WebServer.IvyContextName`` with the old value ``ivy``.
 Otherwise the AJP uri workers will not find a valid path.

 URL changes